 <Unchanged text is omitted>

-A UE can be provided a DL BWP by initialDownlinkBWP in DownlinkConfigCommonRedCapSIB, and an UL BWP by initialUplinkBWP in UplinkConfigCommonRedCapSIB.
-If initialUplinkBWP in UplinkConfigCommonSIB indicates an UL BWP that is larger than a maximum UL BWP that a UE supports, the UE expects to be provided an UL BWP by initialUplinkBWP in UplinkConfigCommonRedCapSIB.
+A UE can be provided a DL BWP by initialDownlinkBWP-RedCap-r17 in DownlinkConfigCommonSIB, and an UL BWP by initialUplinkBWP-RedCap-r17 in UplinkConfigCommonSIB-v1700.
+If initialUplinkBWP in UplinkConfigCommonSIB indicates an UL BWP that is larger than a maximum UL BWP that a UE supports, the UE expects to be provided an UL BWP by initialUplinkBWP-RedCap-r17 in UplinkConfigCommonSIB.
+If initialDownlinkBWP in DownlinkConfigCommonSIB indicates an DL BWP that is larger than a maximum DL BWP that a UE supports, the UE expects to be provided an DL BWP by initialDownlinkBWP-RedCap-r17 in DownlinkConfigCommonSIB.
+If genericParameters for initialDownlinkBWP-RedCap-r17 is absent, the DL BWP keeps the location and number of contiguous PRBs, starting from a PRB with the lowest index and ending at a PRB with the highest index among PRBs of a CORESET for Type0-PDCCH CSS set, and a SCS and a cyclic prefix for PDCCH reception in the CORESET for Type0-PDCCH CSS set.

 <Unchanged text is omitted>